 NES Collecting can be fun, but it also can be very expensive.

 Let’s get that straight right off the bat about NES Collecting.
-It’s not that cheap anymore, after 2010 there has been a Retro game outburst in collecting.
+It’s not that cheap anymore.
+After 2010 there has been a Retro gaming boom in collecting.

 Given the right knowledge about collecting for the NES, you can probably save a few bucks here and there!

-I’ve collected for the NES before as well as many other systems, but recently I’ve gotten back into it.
+I’ve collected for the NES before as well as many other systems, and recently I’ve gotten back into it.

 With that said let’s get down to business, down to NES collecting.